sruthidevatd/listener-documentation/user-guide/supported-systems.md

-Listener version 1.00 supports the following systems:
+Listener supports the following systems:

 - Teradata 14.10 and later
 - HDFS 2.3-2.6